Projects per year

 -Museum and exhibition histories.

--Experimental and interdisplinary approaches to curating.
+-Experimental and interdisplinary approaches to exhibitions and collections.

 -Art criticism & art writing.